sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

  - `Output/test-z3.py`: The python file encoding the **verification queries** in SMTLIB format.
 The queries are created using the tool [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/tools/spec-to-smt/spec-to-smt.cpp) by processing the symbolic summaries in  `Output/test-xspec.out` and `Output/test-lspec.out`.
  - `Makefile`: With the following relevant targets
    - `binary`: Generate `test` from `test.c`.
+   - Target related to generating symbolic summary for binary instruction
+      - `collect`: Prepare for building the symbolic execution engine using the semantics definitions of the binary instructions included in `test`.
+      - `kompile`: Generate the symbolic execution engine for binary instructions included in `test`.
+      - `genxspec`: Generate the `test-xspec.k` file.
+      - `xprove`: Invoke symbolic execution using the spec file `test-xspec.k`.
+Generates `Output/test-xspec.out` containing the symbolic summary for the binary instruction `addq`.
+   - Target related to generating symbolic summary for lifted LLVM IR
       - `mcsema`: Lift `test` to `test.ll` using McSema.
-(To Be Skipped)
+(To Be Skipped because of IDA licensing)
       - `declutter`: Sanitize `test.ll` to `test.mod.ll`.
-   - `genxspec`: Genearte the `test-xspec.k` file.
-   - `collect`: Prepare for building the symbolic execution engine using the semantics definitions of the binary instructions included in `test`.
-   - `kompile`: Generate the symbolic execution engine for binary instructions included in `test`.
       - `kli`: Run concrete execution of `test.mod.ll` using the LLVM semantics.
 Output is stored in `Output/test-lstate.out`
       - `genlspec`: Generate the `test-lspec.k` file using many details from the concrete execution log `Output/test-lstate.out`.
       - `lprove`: Invoke symbolic execution using the spec file `test-lspec.k`.
-Generates `Output/test-lspec.out` containing the symbolic summary for the LLVM ir `test.mod.ll`.
+Generates `Output/test-lspec.out` containing the symbolic summary for the lifted LLVM IR `test.mod.ll`.
-   - `xprove`: Invoke symbolic execution using the spec file `test-xspec.k`.
-Generates `Output/test-xspec.out` containing the symbolic summary for the binary instruction `addq`.
+   - Target related to generating and proving verification conditions
       - `genz3`: Invoke [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/tools/spec-to-smt/spec-to-smt.cpp) to create `Output/test-z3.py` containing verification queries.
       - `provez3`: Invoke z3 on `Output/test-z3.py`.

 **Note**
-  1. Similar files are available for other instructions and their variants (memory, immediate, register).
+  1. Similar files are available for other instructions and their variants (memory/immediate/register).
   2. We have pre-populated the McSema lifted LLVM IR `<instruction opcode>/test.ll` because McSema is not included in the VM distribution.

 ### Running the SIV pipeline